Digital Accelerator Program

 - A willingness to invest the time, resources and the costs associated with operating an ecommerce business and to participate in the program.

 While the program is intended to offer as much support as possible it’s important for businesses which are interested in participating in the program to understand there will be a significant amount of work required on their part for it to be successful.
-This includes a willingness to do or provide the following:
+This may include:

 - Spending time with the Support Partner to develop and implement the Support Action Plan.